dan-leo/masters/thesis/v8/2_litstudy.md

 Most LPWANs are unidirectional, meaning they transmit data in one direction only.
 This is especially true in the case of LoRaWAN and SigFox and means they use a push model.
 A push model is bad for the battery when periodically sending data.
 It does help to make the data transmissions event-based, however.
 NB-IoT and Dash7 for example, are bidirectional which means they can stay quiet for longer and only send data on-demand ~ when it is needed.
 This would make it a pull model and is useful for critical use cases as well [@Mekki2018a].

-Most importantly when looking at bidirectionality vs unidirectionality is that transmit current is usually much more than the receive current required.
-By limiting TX transmissions such that the user only requests data on-demand when it is required, battery savings ensue.

-There are many LPWANs out there, but we can split them up into two groups as in Table \ref{tbl:unibidirectional_lpwans}.

-\newline\newpage

 Table: Unidirectional and bidirectional LPWANs {#tbl:unibidirectional_lpwans}

 | Unidirectional | Bidirectional  |